PoESkillTree/PoESkillTree/README.md

 ## Information for contributors

-* The code requires Visual Studio 2017 to be compiled and run
+* The code requires Visual Studio 2017 or higher to be compiled and run
 * It is compiled to .NET 4.6.2 using C# 7.3
 * To run the batch scripts in WPFSKillTree (and by extension, compile the code in Release configuration), your Visual Studio installation's Common7/Tools/ folder must be added to the PATH environment variable
+* https://github.com/PoESkillTree/PoESkillTree.Engine contains the GameModel and Computation engine and is included as a NuGet package

 ## Credits